 "Our Evolution Around Estimation" - Lenny Fenster, Microsoft Services

 Lenny Fenster is the Global CTO for the Apps Domain within Microsoft Services.
 The Apps business covers the application development space and includes technology areas like Azure, Mobility, and DevOps.
 In his role as CTO, Lenny is responsible for the worldwide technology strategy for Apps and focuses on the key areas of delivery quality, solutions, liaison with the product team and R&D, managing the global community of architects and consultants, and planning, leveraging, and harvesting IP to drive efficiency and productivity.
 Lenny and his team work directly with Microsoft’s customers to help them succeed by embracing the changing and disruptive technology landscape through technologies like BlockChain, IoT, Intelligent Agents, Mixed Reality, Open Source and more.
 Lenny joined Microsoft in 1998 and has over 25 years of experience in the IT industry; all of it related to designing, developing, and deploying enterprise solutions.
 Prior to coming to Microsoft, Lenny was Global Director of Systems Integration for SunGard Capital Markets.
 At SunGard, Lenny partnered closely with financial institutions and governments around the world to develop and drive solutions that expedited the exchange of currency.
 Lenny has authored several articles in various technology journals as well as the book The Effective Use of Microsoft Enterprise Library; available in both English and Simplified Chinese.
 Lenny holds a BS in Psychology and an MS in Computer Science.
-When not working, Lenny enjoys spending time with his wife and three children just outside of Philadelphia, PA.

 "Strengthening Estimation Governance in a Large-Scale Organization with SLIM-Collaborate" - Christophe Guillou and Angelo Moore, IBM Global Services